ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/zero-decimals-with-resurs-bank-in-woocommerce.md

 # Understanding rounding with decimals in WooCommerce

-Under *General settings* in WooCommerce, there is a section called *Currency options*.
-Here you can set the store currency and how the currency symbol should be positioned.
-There is also a setting that lets you choose how many decimal points you want prices to be displayed with.

-At first glance, this setting may appear to be purely cosmetic—simply making your prices look neater.
-However, setting decimals to 0 can cause real issues for your store.

-When the price for a product is rounded and stored in the order, it can be difficult to recreate the same kind of rounding in an external system, as it adheres closely to WooCommerce's rounding rules.
-However, Resurs doesn't support decimals over 2, so changing the value to either too high or too low (0 decimals) may cause discrepancies in order totals, incorrect tax calculations, or mismatches between WooCommerce and payment provider expectations, potentially leading to transaction failures.
+In *General settings* under *Currency options*, WooCommerce lets you set the store currency and decimal precision.
+While it may seem cosmetic, setting decimals to 0 can cause issues.

+WooCommerce rounds prices using its internal rules, but Resurs Bank doesn't support more than 2 decimals.
+If values are rounded too high or too low, order totals may not match, leading to incorrect tax calculations and potential payment failures.

-A product has a price of 49 EUR including 25% VAT.
-This means a net price of 39.2 EUR with a tax of 9.8 EUR.
-If you set the decimal points to 0, WooCommerce will round this to a net price of 39 and a tax of 10.
+For example, a product priced at 49 EUR (including 25% VAT) has a net price of 39.2 EUR and a tax of 9.8 EUR.
+If decimals are set to 0, WooCommerce rounds it to 39 EUR net and 10 EUR tax, which may cause discrepancies with the payment.

 Now, let's consider a payment provider that requires each order row to be sent with the product price excluding tax along with the applicable tax rate.
 In this case, it would be 39 EUR and 25%.
 However, adding 25% tax to 39 EUR results